jcugnoni/Fractal-Cortex/README.md

 <img src="./examples/Multidirectional_Slicing.PNG" width="700">
 </p>

-Non-planar slicing often requires significant training in advanced CAM software and tends to be computationally expensive.
-In contrast, multidirectional slicing provides many of the same benefits of 5-axis 3D printing - such as directional strength control and reduced support requirements - within a more accessable and familiar workflow.

-From a hardware standpoint, multidirectional 5-axis 3D printers avoid an important mechanical limitation of non-planar 5-axis 3D printers.
-Since they don't require the printhead to be long and thin to achieve tight angles, multidirectional printers can achieve much higher print speeds with far less vibration.
-That said, non-planar slicing is an exciting and evolving area of research, and ongoing developments will hopefully make that method more accessible as well.

 **5-Axis Mode**

 To slice a part (or multiple parts) in 5 axes, follow the instructions below: